Idukki

 Six steps: define editorial standards in writing, build an invitation-only contributor list, deploy member-only or password-protected display surfaces, restrict to small high-quality pools, secure rights with luxury-appropriate consent language, measure brand-health metrics alongside conversion.
 The platform choice matters too, see best UGC platforms.

-UGC for luxury is harder than UGC for mass-market, but the brands that crack it gain a credibility signal mass-market cannot replicate.
-The 18–24% conversion lift is meaningful at luxury AOV; the brand-equity protection is what compounds over decades.
+Luxury UGC is harder than the mass-market version, but the brands that crack it earn a credibility signal mass-market cannot buy.
+The 18–24% conversion lift is real money at luxury AOV, and the brand-equity protection is the part that compounds over decades rather than quarters.

 Median PDP CVR lift